Danack/RfcLiteralString/rfc_words.md

 ```

-Both literal_combine() and literal_implode() will throw a LiteralStringRequiredError exception if any of the parameters passed to them are not literal strings.
+Both literal_concat() and literal_implode() will throw a LiteralStringRequiredError exception if any of the parameters passed to them are not literal strings.
 LiteralStringRequiredError is extended from TypeError.
 Error is the correct hierarchy (rather than exception) as passing a non-literal string where a literal string is required is a programming error, rather than a 'conditional' error (e.g. like network unplugged), and can only be fixed by someone fixing the code.

 ## Notes